home-assistant/core/CODE_OF_CONDUCT.md

 ## Adoption

-This Code of Conduct was first adopted January 21st, 2017 and announced in [this][coc-blog] blog post and has been updated on May 25th, 2020 to version 2.0 of the [Contributor Covenant][homepage] as announced in [this][coc2-blog] blog post.
+This Code of Conduct was first adopted on January 21st, 2017, and announced in [this][coc-blog] blog post and has been updated on May 25th, 2020 to version 2.0 of the [Contributor Covenant][homepage] as announced in [this][coc2-blog] blog post.